-A new subsection (5) was added to TRPA section 3.08(a)688 to provide that in the case of a registered limited liability partnership, the limitations of liability provided in section 3.08(a) will prevail over other parts of TRPA regarding the liability of partners, their chargeability for the debts and obligations of the partnership and their obligations regarding contributions and indemnity.
+A new subsection (5) was added to TRPA § 3.08(a) to provide that in the case of a registered limited liability partnership, the limitations of liability provided in subsection (a) will prevail over other parts of TRPA regarding the liability of partners, their chargeability for the debts and obligations of the partnership and their obligations regarding contributions and indemnity.

-The amendment to TRPA section 3.08 relating to limitation of liability of partners of a limited liability partnership did not impair the obligations under a contract existing before the effective date of S.B.
-555. Thus, the partners of an LLP which was subject to a long-term lease entered into prior to September 1, 1997 remained personally liable for those lease obligations notwithstanding the amendment of TRPA section 3.08, although they would be shielded against contractual obligations created thereafter.
+The amendment to TRPA § 3.08 relating to limitation of liability of partners of a limited liability partnership does not impair the obligations under a contract existing before the effective date of SB 555.
+Thus, the partners of an LLP which was subject to a long term lease entered into prior to September 1, 1997 remain personally liable for those lease obligations notwithstanding the amendment of TRPA § 3.08, although they would be shielded against contractual obligations created thereafter.
 Similarly, for organizations subject to the TBOC, the TBOC's provisions govern contracts the LLP enters on and after the first date the TBOC applies to the LLP, but prior law governs any contracts entered into under such old law.
+567

-TRPA section 8.06 was amended by S.B.
-555 to clarify that the obligations of a partner to make contributions to a partnership for the partner's negative balance in the partner's capital account and to satisfy obligations are subject to the limitations contained in TRPA sections 3.07 and 3.08 relating to LLPs and the liability of incoming partners.
-TBOC section 152.707 provides substantially the same.
+TRPA § 8.06 was amended by SB 555 to clarify that the obligations of a partner to make contributions to a partnership for the partner's negative balance in the partner's capital account and to satisfy obligations are subject to the limitations contained in TRPA §§ 3.07 and 3.08 relating to LLPs and the liability of incoming partners.
+TBOC § 152.707 provides substantially the same.

-C. Liability Shielded.
+- C. Liability Shielded.
 Partners in a general partnership that is not an LLP are individually liable, jointly and severally, for all partnership obligations, including partnership liabilities arising from the misconduct of other partners, although under Texas law a creditor generally must first seek to satisfy the obligations out of partnership property.
 Although an LLP is a general partnership, the general partnership joint and several liability scheme is dramatically altered by the Tex.
-LLP Stats. when LLP status is attained.
+LLP Stats. when LLP status is attained. - 1.
+LLP Shield.
+The essence of the Tex.
+LLP Stats. shield is to relieve a partner from individual liability for partnership obligations, except to the extent that they are attributable to the fault of the partner.
+The shield is set forth in TBOC § 152.801 as follows: